cdapio/coopr/docs/docs/source/rest/tenants.rst

  /tenants/{id}

-Resource specified above respresents an individual tenant that is being updated.
+The resource specified above respresents an individual tenant that is being updated.
-Currently, the update of a tenant resource requires the complete tenant object to be returned back rather than individual fields.
+Currently, the update of a tenant resource requires the complete tenant object to in the request body.

 PUT Parameters
 ^^^^^^^^^^^^^^^^